 Spiced Peaches

-Yellow peaches will hold their color and
+Yellow peaches will hold their color and flavor better than the white for canning/cooking |

 3 C. Malt Vinegar